In this guide, birds are divided into 4 size groups, from the largest #1 to the smallest #51.

 9. Double-crested Cormorant

 Brown upperparts.
-Pure white on throat, neck, and belly.
+Pure white on the throat, neck, and belly.
 The head shows a mask-like black and white pattern.
-Flies over lagoons, ponds, and estuaries scanning for fish near the surface of the water.
+Flies over lagoons, ponds, and estuaries, scanning for fish near the surface of the water.
 It plunges into the water to catch fish.
 Ospreys can breed in Florida and can be found in the state year-round.

 12. Mottled Duck